decretist/Dissertation/Chapter1/school-faculty-university.md

-some respects, early faculties were similar to other medieval guilds that regulated competition between masters in places where material and political conditions favored the concentration of many masters practicing the same craft in one place.[^a] Faculties and craft guilds, however, differed in one important respect: while the most imporant product of the masters of the guild of shoemakers was shoes, the most important product of the masters of the faculty of
+some respects, early faculties were similar to other medieval guilds that regulated competition between masters in places where material and political conditions favored the concentration of many masters practicing the same craft in one place.[^sfu1] Faculties and craft guilds, however, differed in one important respect: while the most imporant product of the masters of the guild of shoemakers was shoes, the most important product of the masters of the faculty of